KoenHaagsma/KoenHaagsma/README.md

 - 👋 Hi, I’m @KoenHaagsma
 - 👀 I’m interested in Programming, gaming and spending time with friends & family
-- 🌱 I’m currently learning Marketing, Front-end dev, Back-end dev.
-Designing
+- 🌱 I’m currently learning Front-end dev, Back-end dev.
+Design
 - 📫 How to reach me: Email me, or find me on LinkedIn

 <!---